Looking for something? Search Away?

 Today, the two states have long ago put their differences behind them, and the two islands – Liberty Island and Ellis Island –boast 1,212 waterside acres with stunning views of the Statue itself, as well as a designated nature reserve, a host of other memorials and monuments, and recreational facilities for fishing, picnicking, kayaking, and cycling.

-The enormous USS New Jersey is the US Navys most decorated vessel, but was retired some years ago and now serves as an amazing floating museum, moored in a convenient location for tourists on the Delaware River.
-Visiting the Iowa-class battleship is a must for visitors for the state, who can enjoy a guided tour of one of the largest military vessels ever built.
+The enormous USS New Jersey is the US Navy’s most decorated vessel, but was retired some years ago and now serves as an amazing floating museum, moored in a convenient location for tourists on the Delaware River.
+Visiting the Iowa-class battleship is a must for visitors to the state, who can enjoy a guided tour of one of the largest military vessels ever built.

-The USS New Jersey was first built to help fight against German UBoats in World War 2, but also saw action in other conflict zones including Desert Storm.
+The USS New Jersey was first built to help fight against German U-boats in World War 2, but also saw action in other conflict zones including Desert Storm.
 You can even visit the bridge of the ship, where Admiral Halsey once commanded the entire Pacific Fleet.
-It’s hard not be awestruck by the six high caliber machine guns mounted on deck!
+It’s hard not to be awestruck by the six high-caliber machine guns mounted on deck!

 In Conclusion